GreenDelta/search-wrapper/README.md

 ```

 #### Build
-Now you can build the module with `mvn install`, which will install the module in your local maven repository.
+Now you can build the module with `mvn install`, which will install the modules search-wrapper-api and search-wrapper-os in your local maven repository.